johntball3/final_project_CMI/README.md

 From towering figures like Robin Williams, Steve Martin, and Richard Pryor, people often assume that there is a positive relationship between comedy and mental illness.

+This data was presented in 2018 at the Harvard Global Mental Health Conference, and the trailer for the presentation can be found here: https://www.youtube.com/watch?v=bHvKoFaCtho
+And the full video presentation shown at the conference can be found here: https://www.youtube.com/watch?v=F-PyxnnzUhs&t=8s.

 Go to any comedy open-mic or Netflix special, and approximately one-quarter of comedians will tell jokes about suicide attempts, substance abuse, depression, alcoholism, manic episodes, and unresolved trauma.